Spice Up Your Rice Cooker Recipes

 A rice cooker allows the enthusiastic cook to steam up a perfect pot of saffron rice to eat at the flick of a switch.
 There are other flavored rice favourites that can accompany a delicious Indian dish.
 Try adding flavor with some turmeric and madras curry paste added to the rice, and a few whole green cardamom pods.
 Once the rice has had a chance to steam and use up some of the water, place a seasoned slice of fish on top, such as trout or salmon and let it steam.
 Adding curry leaves to the inside of the fish will give a subtle flavor to accompany the spicy rice.
 For more great Indian recipes, both using the rice cooker and not, you may be interested in taking a look at Classic Indian Recipes.

 For a taste of Jamaican sunshine in a nice hot rice pot, use your rice cooker with a big helping of imagination.
-Try substituting the water needed for steaming with coconut milk and add garlic, all spice and plenty of salt and pepper to flavour the rice.
+Try substituting the water needed for steaming with coconut milk and add garlic, all spice and plenty of salt and pepper to flavor the rice.
 For a proper Creole type dish, finely chop chicken, onions, tomatoes and pepper and add to the dish to steam with the rice.
 Just before the end, pop in a good helping of red kidney beans.
 All that’s left is to tuck in and enjoy!
 If you’re looking for some truly authentic Jamaican Recipes check out The Real Taste of Jamaica on Amazon, once of the best Jamaican cookbooks we know of.

 This dish can be a variation of a Creole type dish, and it can be adapted to make tasty paella with the addition of seafood such as squid, shrimp and octopus.
 The basic flavors of garlic, onion and pepper are added to the rice, but in this instance, use passata as the liquid for steaming.
 This is a good dish to be eaten on its own or you can add chopped spicy sausage; for an authentic Spanish feel why not try Spanish chorizo.
 Serve the dish up with a basket of freshly baked bread and a glass of the finest Spanish Red wine.
 What better way to fiesta after a siesta!
 Here’s another tasty Spanish paella recipe